St. Joseph Peace Mission unveils Nicky Hayden Commons Area

-Residents and staff of St. Joseph Peace Mission played cornhole and basketball Wednesday afternoon at the new Nicky Hayden Commons Area, which is on the nonprofit’s Third Street campus.
+Residents and staff of St. Joseph Peace Mission played cornhole and basketball Sept.
+16 at the new Nicky Hayden Commons Area, which is on the nonprofit’s Third Street campus.

 The basketball backboards were designed with a photo of Hayden, an international motorcycle racing star.
 He died in May 2017 after being hit by a car while training on his bicycle in Italy.